Counselling Training & CPD Courses

 The Level 2 Introduction to Counselling runs in the Autumn and Summer terms each year, subject to numbers.
-Application is by completing an enrolment form, which can be downloaded (see 'Related Documents'); no interview is required.
-The Level 3 Certificate in Adlerian Counselling and the Level 4 Diploma in Adlerian Counselling courses run every two years.
-The next intake is September 2018.
-The deadline for applications for the 'Certificate' and 'Diploma' courses is 11 June 2018.
-Please contact the Adult Learning Office for further details.
+Application is by completing a course booking form, which can be downloaded (see 'Related Documents'); no interview is required.
+The Level 3 Certificate in Adlerian Counselling and Psychotherapy and the Level 4 Diploma in Adlerian Counselling and Psychotherapy courses run every two years.
+The next intake is September 2020.

-These three courses are part of our Assured Programme with Gateway Qualifications.
+These three courses are part of our Assured Programme with Gateway Assured (a branch of Gateway Qualifications) which provides employers and educational providers with the opportunity to gain an independent seal of approval for their own bespoke training packages, as an alternative to Ofqual regulated qualifications.
 Having an Assured Programme means that as an organisation, we have met Gateway's Key Quality Standards and our courses have been recognised by an awarding organisation as being of high quality.
-Successful candidates on our 'Certificate' course will be awarded a Certificate of Completion from Gateway Qualifications in 'Adlerian Counselling and Psychotherapy Stage 1' and for the 'Diploma' it will be in 'Adlerian Counselling and Psychotherapy Stage 2'.
+Successful candidates on our 'Certificate’ course will be awarded a Certificate of Completion from Gateway in 'Adlerian Counselling and Psychotherapy Stage 1' and for the 'Diploma’ course' it will be in 'Adlerian Counselling and Psychotherapy Stage 2'.

 Introduction to Counselling

 This 20 hour course sets out a counselling framework and introduces basic counselling skills.
-This course, or one similar, is a pre-requisite to enter the 'Certificate in Adlerian Counselling' course.
+This course, or one similar, is a pre-requisite to enter the 'Certificate in Adlerian Counselling and Psychotherapy' course.

 This two year, part-time course (250 hours) provides a foundation in counselling theory, skills and personal development, using an integrative approach underpinned by Adlerian theory and practice.

-After completion of the 'Certificate in Adlerian Counselling', or its equivalent, students may enter the two year Diploma programme (a further 219 hours' training) plus clinical placement under supervision.
+After completion of the 'Certificate in Adlerian Counselling and Psychotherapy', or its equivalent, students may enter the two year Diploma programme (a further 219 hours' training) plus clinical placement under supervision.
 Students who have studied a course equivalent to the Certificate elsewhere, may be eligible for entry to the Diploma course, having taken the 'Intensive Introduction to Adlerian Counselling' course.

 Continuing Professional Development